-- We have now seen the various components that are needed to specify a MARA problem (type of resource, agent preferences, optimality criterion). - Next week we are going to see how agents can negotiate optimal allocation ion a distributed manner and later in the course we are going to see a centralised allocation procedure (combinatorial auctions). - Now we are going to look into the computational complexity of the problem of finding an optimal allocation, independently from any specific allocation procedure.
+- We have now seen the various components that are needed to specify a MARA problem (type of resource, agent preferences, optimality criterion). - In the next lecture we are going to see how agents can negotiate optimal allocations in a distributed manner and later on in the course we are going to see a centralised allocation procedure (combinatorial auctions). - Now we are going to look into the computational complexity of the problem of finding an optimal allocation, independently from any specific allocation procedure.